testpatchesorg/qubership-workflow-hub/actions/charts-values-update-action/README.md

-# Charts Values Update Action
+# Helm Charts Release Action

 This GitHub Action automates the process of updating docker images versions in `values.yaml` files.
 It ensures that the chart and image versions are updated consistently and commits the changes to a release branch.